orbeon/orbeon-forms-doc/contributors/state-handling.md

 This property should be set to a number equal to or greater than the number of distinct XForms pages you have.

+If you have, say, in production, 100 separate form definition, the size should ideally be 100.

+It is tempting to make the cache very large, but because it is a strict cache, there is a risk of running out of memory.
+So you should make the cache just a little bit larger than the number of forms in production.

 ### XForms state store configuration

 When entries are evicted from the XForms document cache or the XForms static state cache, they are migrated to the XForms state store.